 Air Blasters

 Air blasters are incredibly useful.
-I use these for cleaning my camera, cleaning my sensor, cleaning my film before scanning, sometimes cleaning out my keyboard.
+I use them to clean my camera, sensor, film before scanning, and sometimes my keyboard.
 If you don’t have one, here are my favorite air blasters.

 Micro-Fiber Cleaning Cloths

-The best way to clean your lens or UV filter or lens is with a totally new microfiber cloth.
+The best way to clean your lens, UV filter, or lens is with a new microfiber cloth.

-While Leica is great about supplying its users with some fantastic accessories, there are still some really nice third-party options to consider.
-The brands I’ve listed only come from the accessories I’ve personally tried and have liked.
+While Leica excels at supplying its users with fantastic accessories, there are still some nice third-party options to consider.
+The brands I’ve listed only come from the accessories I’ve personally tried and liked.